My Wedding Photography Style – Karl Drage, Northamptonshire Wedding Photographer

 I’ll endeavour to capture some of the finer details of your ceremony, such as of the flowers or any musical accompaniment you may have arranged.

-I would hope to be at the front of the room for the ceremony itself.
+For civil marriages I would expect to position myself at the front of the room for the ceremony itself.
 Normally, registrars are extremely accommodating in this regard, but things can vary greatly if you are getting married in a church.
+I have had vicars who have been quite happy for me to move around discretely during proceedings, and similarly I have experienced blanket bans on pictures.
+Usually the reality is somewhere in between.
 It’s important that you have discussed expectations with the person conducting your ceremony ahead of your wedding day, so that all parties know where they stand.

-Once you’ve exchanged vows, rings and signed the official register, we’ll use a blank register to simulate the signings.
-Please note: I’m not allowed to take pictures of the actual register due to data protection laws.
+Once you’ve exchanged vows, rings and signed the certificate (sadly the official register is no more), we’ll do some pictures of a fake signing.
+Please note: I’m not allowed to take pictures of the actual signing due to data protection laws.
+If time permits (occasionally, usually on busy Saturdays, registrars can be time-constrained) we’ll bring in your witnesses and anybody else you want pictures with at that stage.

 Ideally there will be a five or ten-minute window prior to the wedding breakfast where I can get in to the room before the guests.
 This enables me to take some general and detailed shots of your beautifully-presented room.